 The way meaning arises.

 Painting skeletons came after a couple of incidents; one arose in a painting around 6 months previous, it was just there within a shadow I was painting so I let it happen.
 That painting ultimately remains unfinished but the image was brewing.
 It came to the fore after some sad news in my personal life.
 I wasn’t consciously thinking of death but they were all I could manage to paint while dealing with my emotional state.
-Of course they say death to the viewer, but I find them a little amusing too.
-This could be construed as a representation of my personality, my darks are quite dark but often tinged with hilarity and ridiculousness.
+Of course they say death to the viewer, but I find them amusing.

-I heard a talk about meditation and joining the stream of consciousness, and these skeletons sprung to mind.
+I listened to a talk about joining the stream of consciousness, and the skeletons sprung to mind.
 As I have failed to get to the shore of enlightenment, am I left flailing in the stream forever?